-Two new large studies suggest it might have been coffee that bubbled from the fountain of youth.
+Two recent large studies suggest it might have been coffee that bubbled from the fountain of youth.

 Both studies, one conducted in the United States, one across 10 European countries, found that people who drank even a single cup of coffee a day — decaf and/or caffeinated — lived longer than people who didn’t drink any coffee.

 The effects were modest; compared to non-coffee drinkers, those who quaffed the most in the U.S. study, four or more cups a day, had an 18 percent lower risk of dying by its end.
 But given that half of U.S. adults drink coffee every day, the impact on the population could be substantial.

 The research couldn’t prove that coffee deserved the credit for imbibers’ additional birthdays, because the studies were observational, which means participants chose whether they wanted to drink coffee.
 Maybe some other characteristic of coffee drinkers explained why they lived longer.

 Researchers did account for known confounding factors such as smoking, because previous studies have shown that smokers are more likely to drink coffee than non-smokers.
 But there could have been other, unidentified factors related to drinking coffee that affected their results.